Task Management

 • In Notebooks‘ settings, navigate to Tasks > Default Inbox and select the book or list that you want to use as your inbox.

-• to select the current book as your inbox, tap the books’ title in the navigation bar and choose Use as Inbox.
+• To select the current book as your inbox, tap the books’ title in the navigation bar and choose Use as Inbox.

-• to select the current book, click the ••• button in the header of the document list and choose Use as Inboxfrom the menu.
+• To select the current book, click the ••• button in the header of the document list and choose Use as Inboxfrom the menu.

 Send Selected Text to your Default Inbox (iPhone and iPad)